Auto Brewery Syndrome Advocacy and Research

 This book is the first on Auto-Brewery Syndrome to provide critical understanding for patients, family members, doctors, healthcare providers, law enforcement, and the legal justice system.
 Dr. Cordell lived the nightmare of ABS with her husband Joe, and relates their journey and others' stories of their difficulties finding help.
 Science explains what we know, and what we still need to discover to identify and treat this disease.

-Proceeds from the book will go toward funding advocacy and research for Auto Brewery Syndrome.
+Proceeds from the book go toward funding advocacy and information for Auto Brewery Syndrome.

 Book Cover of "My Gut Makes Alcohol"